jaycruz718/TriviaGame/README.md

 - Mongoose
 - dotenv
 - nodemon
--cors (not necessary now, but when we connect the front to back we will need it)
+- cors (not necessary now, but when we connect the front to back we will need it)

 ### Middleware
 - Global Error Handling